Brandin Cooks Shares Message To New Cowboys Teammate CeeDee Lamb

 Brandin Cooks and CeeDee Lamb are top wideout talents

-Brandin Cooks is now on his fifth NFL team since being a first round pick in the 2014 NFL Draft.
+Brandin Cooks is now on his fifth NFL team since being a first-round pick in the 2014 NFL Draft.
 He made 57 catches for 699 receiving yards in 13 games for the Houston Texans.
-It was his third year in the team.
+It was his third year on the team.

 He had caught over 1,000 yards the previous two years with the Texans.